 Contributing employers who have not agreed to be bound by one of the Schedules created by the Rehabilitation Plan are required under the PPA to pay a non-benefit bearing surcharge to the Fund on their contractual pension contribution obligation.
 Under the PPA, the surcharge was 5% of the pension contribution obligation during 2008, and was increased to 10% as of January 1, 2009.
-Staff has reported that (1) as noted, most employers are in compliance with the Rehabilitation Plan and are not incurring surcharges, and (2) as of May 2009, most of the employers who are incurring the surcharges are also voluntarily paying them.
-Thus Staff reported at the September 16, 2009 Trustees' Meeting that only 2 employers are delinquent in paying their surcharges, and that the total surcharge delinquency of these 2 employers was less than \$2,000; these employers are being pursued under the Fund's delinquent procedures, including litigation collection necessary.
+Staff has reported that (1) as noted, most employers are in compliance with the Rehabilitation Plan and are not incurring surcharges, and (2) as of November 2009, most of the employers who are incurring the surcharges are also voluntarily paying them.
+Thus Staff reported at the November 17, 2009 Trustees' Meeting that only 2 employers are delinquent in paying their surcharges, and that the total surcharge delinquency of these 2 employers was approximately \$2,000; these employers are being pursued under the Fund's delinquent account collection procedures, including litigation where necessary.
 (It should be noted that surcharged employers - i.e., those not compliant with the Rehabilitation Plan - are not necessarily subject to the Default Schedule under which the affected participants incur a loss of PPA adjustable benefits.
 Under the PPA, the Default Schedule is imposed on the bargaining parties only after the lapse of 180 days from the expiration of a non-compliant collective bargaining agreement.
-As reported above, only approximately 19 bargaining units, comprising approximately 374 participants, have so far incurred the Default Schedule through this PPA-mandated process.)
+As reported above, only approximately 17 bargaining units, comprising approximately 127 participants, have so far incurred the Default Schedule through this PPA-mandated process.)

-At the July and September, 2009 Board of Trustees Meeting, Staff also presented reports concerning certain employers and bargaining units who may have triggered "Rehabilitation Plan Withdrawals" from the Pension Fund.
-Under the Pension Fund's Rehabilitation Plan adopted pursuant to the PPA, a Rehabilitation

-Plan Withdrawal ("RPW") generally occurs where an employer ceases to have an obligation to contribute to the Fund at one or more of its locations or facilities, but continues to do the same type of work for which contributions were previously required.
+At the November, 2009 Board of Trustees Meeting, Staff also presented reports concerning certain employers and bargaining units who may have triggered "Rehabilitation Plan Withdrawals" from the Pension Fund.
+Under the Pension Fund's Rehabilitation Plan adopted pursuant to the PPA, a Rehabilitation Plan Withdrawal ("RPW") generally occurs where an employer ceases to have an obligation to contribute to the Fund at one or more of its locations or facilities, but continues to do the same type of work for which contributions were previously required.
 The consequence for a bargaining unit incurring an RPW is the loss of PPA adjustable benefits (i.e., the loss of all benefits other than a contribution-based benefit payable at age 65).

-Although it thus appears the Pension Fund has reported securing increased employer contributions controlling benefits as required of "critical status" plans under the PPA, the financial information presented below also makes clear that the Fund has suffered serious investment losses in the general stock market and economic downturn that commenced in 2008. addition, Staff has reported that, for plan year 2008, the Pension Fund will be unable to satisfy the funding ratio targets that are a condition of the amortization extension granted to the Fund by the IRS in 2005 (described above, pp. 3-4).
-Staff has also reported, with the concurrence of the Trustees, that the Pension Fund has filed an application with the IRS requesting a waiver of the funding ratio targets for 2008, in view of the unexpected economic decline that has occurred.
-The Trustees have also directed Staff to continue to monitor and pursue additional regulatory or legislative initiatives that may assist the Pension Fund in addressing the funding problems created by recent conditions in the general economy and stock markets.
+Although it thus appears the Pension Fund has reported in securing increased employer contributions controlling benefits as required of "critical status" plans under the PPA, the financial information presented below makes clear that the Fund suffered serious investment losses in the general stock market and economic downturn that commenced in 2008.
+As also set forth in the financial data presented below, during 2009 the Pension Fund enjoyed a significant (but by no means complete) recovery of its 2008 investment losses.
+In addition, Staff has reported that, for plan year 2008, the Pension Fund was unable to satisfy the funding ratio targets that are a condition of the amortization extension granted to the Fund by the IRS in 2005 (described above, pp. 3-4).
+Staff has also reported, with the concurrence of the Trustees, that in early 2009, the Pension Fund filed an application with the IRS requesting a waiver of the funding ratio targets for 2008, in view of the unexpected economic decline that has occurred; that application is still pending.
+Trustees have also directed Staff to continue to monitor and pursue additional regulatory or legislative initiatives that may assist the Pension Fund in addressing the funding problems created by recent conditions in the general economy and stock markets.